 Veterinary Clinical Research Network

-The Veterinary Clinical Research Network (VCRN), managed by Invetus, is a new evolution in the management of clinical trials, speeding up the clinical study process, delivering high quality data and releasing client resources by
+The Veterinary Clinical Research Network (VCRN), managed by Invetus, an evolution in the management of clinical trials, speeding up the clinical study process, delivering high quality data and releasing client resources by:

 For clients who need to place studies in companion animals in Australia, VCRN represents a new way to successfully complete those studies quickly and effectively.

 The VCRN has a network of veterinary practices, hospitals and research facilities throughout eastern Australia, who are trained in the requirements of clinical study evaluations.
 With links in all the major cities, studies can be run in a variety of climate conditions from the cool temperate to tropical.
 Working extensively with all types of veterinary specialists and emergency hospitals, the VCRN can access any type of companion animal disease and equipment needed for diagnostics and treatment.